jonmagic/i-got-issues/README.md

 # Teams, Buckets, Issues

+**I'm archiving this repository as [GitHub Projects](https://help.github.com/en/articles/about-project-boards) do almost everything this project set out to do.**

 I Got Issues provides a few simple building blocks for organization and then gets out of the way so you can do your work.

 ## Core Concepts